-NIHAC is an animal research center that includes an animal breeding center, serves as a holding area to ensure animals are disease-free before research elsewhere, and is a base for behavioral and genetic research projects involving primates.
-The facility handles, stores and uses petroleum products in the form of gasoline, diesel, and motor oil.
-NIHAC receives products via tanker truck.
-The products are stored in several aboveground storage tanks (ASTs) and underground storage tanks (USTs).
+NIHAC, an animal research center that includes an animal breeding center, serves as a holding area to ensure animals are disease-free before research elsewhere, and is a base for behavioral and genetic research projects involving primates.
 NIHAC is located at 16701 Elmer School Road in Dickerson, Maryland.
 Hours of operation are 24 hours per day, seven days per week.
 The site is comprised of approximately 503 acres with 25 buildings and 100 employees.
-Personnel at the facility with oil handling responsibilities include a facility manager, power plant personnel and contractor personnel responsible for loading tanks.
+The site includes buildings used for medical research, office buildings, a power plant (Building 101A), a fuel dispensing area, and a wastewater treatment plant.